Dean, Graduate College; Executive Vice Provost; Professor

 - the role of empiricism in clinical psychology

 Following his undergraduate work at the University of Texas at Austin and liberal arts studies in Neuchâtel, Switzerland, Herbert received his doctorate from the University of North Carolina at Greensboro in 1989.
-He completed a clinical internship at Beth Israel Medical Center in New York City, then joined the faculty of the Medical College of Pennsylvania, where he directed the Behavior Therapy Clinic in the Department of Psychiatry.
+He completed a clinical fellowship at Beth Israel Medical Center in New York City, then joined the faculty of the Medical College of Pennsylvania, where he directed the Behavior Therapy Clinic in the Department of Psychiatry.